umagp/umagp.github.io/content/posts/homepm.md

 **Home Reno**

 Sometimes without the right experience, it’s hard to think about the long-term effects or the chain reactions.
 When I plan, I try to think several steps ahead, looking at both micro and macro aspects.
 We’ll look at the need to redo the closets in our room.
-They are badly organized, broken, and worst of all, it looks like a pastel gobbling unicorn vomited.
+They are badly organized, broken, and worst of all, it looks like a pastel-gobbling unicorn vomited.

 There is one issue blocker on that wall: a door to the backyard.
 If we redo with built-in or built in looking closets, it needs to stop before the door.
 That’s not a problem.
 The problem is that we may remove that door in the not-too-distant future.
 If we do that, there will be a potentially strange gap where there will be nothing.
 How do I prepare for that possible future?